 Don’t worry, this website won’t try to sell you anything.
 As a matter of fact, its main purpose is to give away my handiwork.
 That’s right, my gift to the world.
 You’re most welcome.

-First and foremost, if you’re interested in my icons of Aztec deities, click here to download them for FREE in various sizes suitable for coloring and/or framing.
-Second, you ought to check out my writings (novels, memoirs, short stories, plays and poetry) and my artwork (other drawings, sculpture, and photography), again all up for FREE downloads.
+First and foremost, if you’re interested in my icons of Aztec deities, click here for them or here for my pages of the Aztec Calendar.
+And please do check out my writings (novels, memoirs, short stories, plays and poetry) and my artwork. all up for FREE downloads.

-I also believe that one is as one does, both in how we cope with our lives and in what we create.
+I believe that one is as one does, both in how we cope with our lives and in what we create.
 I am what I do.
-So this website will also almost all about who I am and what I’ve done in my long life as a gay man.
+So, this website will also be all about who I am and what I’ve done in my long life as a gay man.
 Frankly and humbly, I believe that my life has been extraordinary and constitutes an important story in gay history.

-In my now almost eight decades I’ve evolved through that many distinct personas, each quite different and living in quite different realities.
-Click on the link to go directly to that persona:
+In my now ninth decade I’ve evolved through eight distinct personas, each quite different and living in quite different realities.

-- Sexy young faerie in New Orleans’ unreal French Quarter (5)
+- Wild faerie slut in New Orleans’ unreal French Quarter (5)

 - Hippie poet, footloose and feckless (2)

-- Courtesan in a grand Victorian house in Washington DC (8)
+- Courtesan in a Victorian mansion in Washington DC (9)

 - Mature gay gentleman working in the arts in various glamorous cities (16)